Has Your Prospective New Home Had Flood Damage?

 Look for any area where the surface material differs.
 Patches of material that feels different from the rest of the surface may indicate a water problem.
 Likewise, strange odors will almost always be a sign of mold or bacteria growth.
 Mold requires water to survive and grow.

-It may sound obvious, but look for flood lines….any sort of indication that water has been in the house.
-If major flooding has occurred, then there may be a tell tale line along the wall that indicates how deep the water managed to get.
+It may sound obvious but look for flood lines or any sort of indication that water has been in the house.
+If major flooding has occurred, then there may be a tell-tale line along the wall that indicates how deep the water managed to get.